Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Methods

 \subsubsection{Treatments for Manipulating Anthropomorphism}

-We employed 2×2 factorial (between-subjects) design to manipulate the human-likeness of the AI system across two dimensions: \textit{Design Characteristics} and \textit{Conversational Sociability}.
-The treatments were implemented at the system prompt level.
+We employed a 2×2 factorial between-subjects design to manipulate the human-likeness of the AI system across two treatment factors: \textit{Design Characteristics} and \textit{Conversational Sociability}.
+Treatments were implemented by varying the chatbot's system prompts (see Supplementary Information for prompts).